Form 14653: Why It’s Important to Your Streamlined Filing

 The Streamlined Filing Procedures are a great method to get caught up on delinquent taxes if you meet the requirements of the IRS amnesty program.
-When filing this way, there’s no set timeline for when your late tax returns and FBARs will be reviewed – but the important thing is that you’ve submitted everything to get caught up.
-Here’s what you should know if you’re asked to resubmit Form 14653.
+When filing this way, there’s no set timeline for when your late tax returns and FBARs will be reviewed by the IRS – but the important thing is that you’ve submitted everything to get caught up.
+Here’s what you should know before you submit Form 14653.

-Form 14653 is officially known as the Certification by US Person Residing Outside of the United States for Streamlined Foreign Offshore Procedures and is a requirement when filing using the Streamlined Filing program.
-The form is meant to certify that your tax delinquency was a non-willful act, which is a requirement in order to utilize the Streamlined program for getting caught up on taxes without penalties.
-If you filed using Streamlined, you should have completed this form.
-However, a few changes were implemented at the beginning of 2016 that are reflected in the updated IRS Form 14653, so if you filed using the old version, the IRS may have required you to submit a new form.
+Form 14653 is officially known as the Certification by US Person Residing Outside of the United States for Streamlined Foreign Offshore Procedures.
+Completing and submitting it is a requirement when filing using the Streamlined Filing program.
+The form is meant to certify that your tax delinquency was a non-willful act, which is required to utilize the Streamlined program for getting caught up on taxes without penalties.

-In January 2016, the IRS clarified the Streamlined program process a bit, noting that taxpayers using the program needed to include “a narrative of specific facts which led to the failure to timely report all income, pay all tax and submit all required information” – including FBARs.
-This form requires you to list:
+The IRS requires taxpayers using the program to submit a ‘narrative of specific facts,’ which led to their failure to report all income, pay all taxes, and submit all required information-including FBARs.
+This form requires you to list the following:

 If married taxpayers submitting the form jointly have different reasons for delinquency, they must list their individual reasons separately in the statement of facts

-The purpose of these changes was likely to allow the IRS to further scrutinize and ensure that those using Streamlined Filing are the proper candidates for this amnesty program.
+The purpose of this was likely to allow the IRS to scrutinize further and ensure that those using Streamlined Filing were the proper candidates for this amnesty program.
 While the IRS does want you to tell the complete story and list all relevant facts, they aren’t interested in reading a short novel.

+Tell them how you learned about your tax non-compliance and how quickly you acted.
+They want facts that will help your case and any that might hurt it.
 Usually, a thorough page of facts is good; more than ten pages is overboard.
-Let them know how you found out about your tax noncompliance, and how quickly you acted.
-They want facts that will help your case as well as any that might hurt it.
-But know that if you admit willfulness in your statement of facts, your Streamlined Program application will very likely be denied.
+But know that if you admit willfulness in your statement of facts, your Streamlined Program application will likely be denied.

-If you haven’t yet filed using the Streamlined Filing Procedures, but need to get caught up on delinquent taxes, this might be a great option for you.
+If you haven’t yet filed using the Streamlined Filing Procedures but need to get caught up on delinquent taxes, this might be a great option.
 The Streamlined program was created as a way to help US citizens get caught up without facing penalties, as long as their failure to file was non-willful.
 In order to file using this program, you must:

-FBARs are required of all US citizens who have foreign bank account(s) that held over $10,000 in total at any point during the filing year.
+FBARs are required of all US citizens with a foreign bank account(s) that held over $10,000 at any point during the filing year.
 If you file using the Streamlined filing forms, you will need to file the past six years of FBARs or explain why an FBAR was not required for any year(s) in the six-year period..

 The IRS terminated the OVDP (Offshore Voluntary Disclosure Program) in 2018, which was another amnesty program that helped willfully noncompliant taxpayers become compliant without facing prosecution.
 All amnesty programs are offered at the discretion of the IRS and can be terminated at any point.
 Though the IRS typically gives notice before the amnesty program is terminated, your best option is to use these programs before they are no longer offered.

 Our team of dedicated CPAs and IRS Enrolled Agents has particular expertise in helping US expats get caught up using the Streamlined program.
-Get started with us today to become compliant on your US tax obligation, and to learn more about IRS Form 14653!
+Get started with us today to become compliant with your US tax obligation and learn more about IRS Form 14653!